Deus Ex: Human Revolution: Music

 McCann did not design any specific character themes, instead keeping any recurring themes ambiguous.
 He gave both stylistic and technical reasons for this: technically the music system was too simple to allow for a large number of unique musical cues, and stylistically it worked on a technical and musical level for there to be no specific musical themes influencing the player's judgement of characters and situations.
 The cues for hacking sequences were created fairly early in the process, and was one of a group of cues McCann created during a break from the project.
 A piece he commented on in 2010 was "Icarus", the game's main theme.
 He created special versions for the game's reveal trailer, including a six-minute version broken into five sections for the director's cut of the trailer.
 He worked on creating the theme for two months, starting out with piano, vocals and minimal synthesizer work before building the full layers onto it.
 The final layer added were "synth arpeggios" that completed the piece's transformation into a full piece of cyberpunk-themed music.
 The "Icarus" theme, and by extension the soundtrack, also tied into the game's overall themes and motifs.

 A soundtrack disc was included in the limited "Augmented Edition".
 An official album, Deus Ex: Human Revolution Original Soundtrack, was released on November 15, 2011.
 It was released through Sumthing Else Music Works as a physical and digital release.
 The album contained 25 tracks created from 50 out of the 200 pieces created for the game.
 The tracks included both cues from the game and arranged versions used in trailers.
 McCann chose the tracks to represent the game's story, drawing on the various styles of the music as a whole.
 He used the official album release to accentuate what he had been doing for the soundtrack as a whole.
 He initially wanted the soundtrack to be two discs, but realized that this would lead to repetition, so limited himself to a single disc.
 The remaining unreleased pieces were left out because of that potential repetition.
 The soundtrack received praise from multiple music critics: Original Sound Version's Gideon Dabi, commenting on the game's music prior to the album's commercial release, was highly positive about McCann's work, calling it "a tremendous upgrade over its predecessors" and praising its low-key impact.
 Simon Elchlepp, writing for Video Game Music Online, gave the album 4/5 stars: he called it "a very satisfying experience", praising the score's connection to the game's themes and overall quality despite some perceived missteps about use of its main theme.
-RPGFan's Liz Maas said that, while it trended towards being generic, with the track "Barrett Boss Fight" being most guilty of this, it managed to remain consistent with its themes and was worth buying.
+RPGFans Liz Maas said that, while it trended towards being generic, with the track "Barrett Boss Fight" being most guilty of this, it managed to remain consistent with its themes and was worth buying.